SubhasreeSengupta/jekyll-now/_posts/2017-11-26-source-separation.md

 ## Dataset
 We use the MIR-1K dataset (MIR stands for Music information retrieval).
 It comprises of a variety of songs, a total of 1000 musical clips.
-This dataset is annotated with several musical features such as pitch, timbre, etc. We use this dataset since it is a popular dataset used in source separation literature as it captures various aspects of music and hence forms a very powerful dataset to be used for training.
+This dataset is annotated with several musical features such as pitch, timbre, etc. We use this dataset since it is a popular dataset used in source separation literature as it captures various aspects of music and hence forms a very powerful dataset to be used for training for source separation.
+We needed a dataset which was rich and diverse in vocal and instrument audio signals and hence we used this dataset.
-We use to the .wav files (audio signals) to build and test our model.

-## Training and setup
+Since our target transcription is for piano only we use datasets, which have vocal and only piano as the background instruments.

 ## Results
-(output visualization)

 ## References